In 1999, Alam Santi co-founder, Petra Schneider, also founded IDEP Foundation, a local NGO which responded to over 30 major disasters in Indonesia.

 A Successful Educational Goal

-When disasters hit remote communities outside help is slow to reach them when help is needed most.
+When disasters hit remote communities is when outside help is needed most, but it can be slow to reach them.
 Educating the entire community in effective preventative measures can save many lives when disasters occur.

-These educational films were successfully distributed to schools and communities in a range of high-risk areas of Indonesia.
-They have been screened for over 10,000 school children, and a further 5,000 people during other public showings.
+These educational films were successfully distributed to schools and communities in several high-risk areas of Indonesia, and have been screened for over 10,000 school children, and a further 5,000 people during other public showings.